jdubray/sam-fsm/README.md

 # an FSM library

-sam-fsm is a companion libray to the [sam-pattern](https://www.npmjs.com/package/sam-pattern).
+`sam-fsm` is a companion libray to the [sam-pattern](https://www.npmjs.com/package/sam-pattern).
 It provides a simple finite state machine implementation on top of the SAM Pattern. `sam-fsm` supports deterministic and non deterministic state machines.
+Several FSMs can run concurrently in the same SAM instance, making it really easy do build complex applications.
+The two libraries combined enable you to use control states when they make sense and not needing any when the control states would be irrelevant to the application state mutations.

 ## Table of Contents
 - [Installation](#installation)